 Often, you must have heard people talk about ‘ERP’ in events, session or you might have seen while you were browsing.
 No matter where you have heard this, it is important to understand the ERP basics.

 ERP is the most common word in the space of technology.
 With the evolution of business, ERP systems are widely used by business right from small to large.
-Apart from managing the business operations, ERP system provides invaluable information for decision making.
+Apart from managing business operations, the ERP system provides invaluable information for decision making.
 ERP systems have become an integral part of the business which is simply inseparable.

 ERP refers to ‘Enterprise Resource Planning’ software which integrates various functions of a business into a single unified system.
 A business, irrespective of size, has to deal with various function like purchase management, sales management, material management, payroll etc. Having a separate system to manage each of these functions is a nightmare.
 Here is why Enterprise Resource Planning (ERP) software helps the business.